 Breastmilk is better than formula.
-Babies aren’t getting nearly as much touch as they need.
+Babies aren’t getting as much touch as they need to thrive.
 Co-sleeping can help your baby stay safe if done safely.
-Scheduled-feeding decreases your child’s intelligence.
-Not responding to your infant’s distress cries has deleterious effects on their neural development and sense of security.
+Scheduled-feeding (however it’s done) decreases your child’s intelligence.
+Not responding to your infant’s distress cries has deleterious effects on their socio-emotional development and sense of security.
 Not breastfeeding can increase your child’s risk of developing certain types of childhood cancer.
-Children whose parents are responsive to them grow to be more secure and independent than children who are left to be independent at a younger age.
+Children whose parents are responsive to them grow to be more secure and independent than children who are left to be “independent” at a younger age.
 Are you offended yet?
 Because I could go on as there’s so much more we know about ways to parent and the outcomes associated with them.
-I don’t say these things to hurt you or to make you feel “guilty”, I say them because they’re true.
+I don’t say these things to hurt you, judge you, or to make you feel “guilty”, I say them because they’re true.

 You, on the other hand, seem to be judging yourself.
 Do you think it’s because deep down you realize that what you’re doing doesn’t seem to be quite right?
 That listening to your child cry endlessly for you while you wait in the hall strikes something inside you that says ‘This isn’t good’?
-That when you open up that can of formula and look at the processed powder that smells like something from a factory, you realize this isn’t what your child was meant to eat and you know that in your case, you have other options?
-You so want to believe that what you’re doing is right that you decide to blame others for making you feel bad when you start to feel the hint that it may be wrong and so you crusade against mommy judgments and tell me I’m wrong for stating what’s known.
+That when you open up that can of formula and look at the processed powder that smells like something from a factory, you realize this isn’t what you want to be feeding your child and you know that you might have other options?
+You so want to believe that what you’re doing is right and so don’t want to change to help alleviate your guilt that you decide to blame others for making you feel bad when you start to feel the hint that it may be wrong.
+So you crusade against “mommy wars” and mommy judgments and tell me I’m wrong for stating what’s known.

 I have to wonder, though, are you also going to rally against the person that tells me I’m doing my child a disservice by co-sleeping with her until she’s ready to leave the bed?
 Or what about the advice columnists or doctors who claim it’s akin to child abuse to breastfeed a child past the age of one?
 What about the people who say that my children won’t learn to be independent if I keep comforting them when they’re upset?
+Or what of the many people that say if you don’t use extinction sleep training that your child will forever suffer bad sleep and be ruined for life?
 Are you jumping down their throats for making judgments?
 I didn’t think so.
-And yet, these comments are far more common and filled with far more vitriol than anything I could say.
-But you don’t care about their comments because they don’t make you rethink your choices.
+And yet, these comments are far more common and filled with far more vitriol than anything I could say, but you don’t care about their comments because they don’t make you rethink your choices.
 And yes, I say choices because it’s when we have choices that we can feel guilt.
 We can feel sad about our situation when there’s no choice, but not guilt.